 - 1/4 teaspoon ground black pepper, or to taste

 - Optional garnishes: diced avocado, sliced scallions, a small dollop of sour cream or crème fraîche (omit for vegan soup)

 - Add the tomatoes to a food processor and pulse or puree until the desired texture is reached.
 Pour into a large bowl.
 Repeat the same process with the red peppers and cucumber, adding each ingredient to the same bowl.

-- Add the red onion and garlic to the food processor and pulse to chop several times.
+- Add the red onion and garlic to the food processor and pulse several times.
 Use a spatula to scrape down the sides of the bowl and pulse again.
-If a thinner texture is desired, pour some of the olive oil into the food processor while the machine is running.
+If a thinner/smoother texture is desired, pour some of the olive oil into the food processor while the machine is running, which will create a puree.
 Scrape the contents into the bowl with the other vegetables.

 - Stir in the remaining olive oil, tomato juice, and white wine vinegar.
 Season with salt and pepper to taste.

 - Cover the bowl and refrigerate overnight so the flavors have a chance to combine.
 Taste and adjust seasonings again if needed.